GEANT-DataPlaneProgramming/int-platforms/README.md

 - [bmv2-mininet](platforms/bmv2-mininet/README.md) - p4app tool to run INT code within mininet-bmv2 network topology located in `platforms/bmv2-mininet/`
 - [Tofino](platforms/tofino/README.md) - additional helper scripts located in `platforms/tofino/` to run and configure INT node deployed using Tofino-switch

+Please use links above for detailed documentation how to run and configure INT P4 code for those platforms (these are readme suppages).

 Other useful INT software components
 ----